nfernandez-arias/covid-19-data/README.md

-# Simple SIR model
+# SIARD model

-This repo contains the code and results for a simple discrete-time SIR model.
+This repo contains the code and results for a simple discrete-time SIARD model.

+## Contents

 - Estimation code is in `estimation.R`